 Tenure-Track Assistant or Associate Professors

-The Department of Design and Environmental Analysis (D+EA) is a uniquely multi-disciplinary department, composed of designers, environmental psychologists, and technologists who are deeply committed to enhancing the quality of life through a human-centered approach to design and research.
+The Department of Design and Environmental Analysis (D+EA) at Cornell University is a uniquely multi-disciplinary department, composed of designers, environmental psychologists, and technologists who are deeply committed to enhancing the quality of life through a human-centered approach to design and research.
 D+EA addresses problems and opportunities from a systems view – people, products, processes, and places – to create strategic, sustainable, and healthy futures by design.
 Given its systems view, D+EA is characterized by strong faculty collaboration and interactions both within the department and across the university.

 Applicants’ areas of expertise might include: